 Since the Mercedes-Benz Sprinter is much wider than the Nissan Quest, finding a wide enough spot in a parking lot may be a bit more challenging.
 If you go with the Mercedes-Benz Sprinter, you may be circling the block looking for a space large enough to park more often than with the Nissan Quest.

-Due to its much higher torque, the Mercedes-Benz Sprinter does a much better job of transmitting its engine's horsepower to its wheels than the Nissan Quest.
+With somewhat higher torque, the Mercedes-Benz Sprinter transmits power to its wheels a bit more effectively than the Nissan Quest.